PREPARE TO BE PREPARED

 · Chooses to put into action the principles set forth in His Word.

-Application: Conversation with Fred’s grand daughter and her best friend.
+Application: Conversation with Fred’s granddaughter and her best friend.
 “I will give each of you a one hundred dollar bill if you memorize Psalm 1 and be able to walk through it with an accurate explanation of each principle that springs forth life as a river brings life to a tree standing near the bank.
-My hope is someday you will be talking to your grandchild and tell about “PaPa Suave” giving you $100 dollars to memorize Psalm 1.”
-Money well-invested.
+My hope is someday you will be talking to your grandchild and tell them about “PaPa Suave” giving you $100 dollars to memorize Psalm 1.”
+Money well invested.